Agustín Martegani: Career

-Martegiani had played 18 matches and scored 3 goals during the 2022 season when he was left out by manager Rubén Darío Insúa for a match against Tigre in June 2022 following a transfer offer thought to be in the region of $4million from Flamengo.
+Martegani had played 18 matches and scored 3 goals during the 2022 season when he was left out by manager Rubén Darío Insúa for a match against Tigre in June 2022 following a transfer offer thought to be in the region of $4million from Flamengo.
 San Lorenzo also reported an offer of €4million came in from Hellas Verona for his services which was rejected as insufficient.
 However, after no transfer was agreed Insua said he welcomed Martegani back into his squad for the remainder of 2022.

+On 25 August 2023, Martegani joined Italian club Salernitana on loan with an option to buy.

 Style of play

 A left-footed playmaker, Martegani has been praised for his dribbling, through balls and ability to shoot from range.